roboflow/sports/examples/soccer/README.md

 - `PLAYER_DETECTION` - Detects players, goalkeepers, referees, and the ball in the video.
 Essential for identifying and tracking the presence of players and other entities on the field.
+- `BALL_DETECTION` - Detects the ball in the video frames and tracks its position.
+Useful for following ball movements throughout the match.
 - `PLAYER_TRACKING` - Tracks players across video frames, maintaining consistent identification.
 Useful for following player movements and positions throughout the match.